lyqht/deepL-demo/README.md

 ✨ Cool stuff: The script actually creates another file `to_translate.md` with some modified text from the `original.md` so that certain terms won't be translated.

 ## Limitations of DeepL html tag handling

-Here are some limitations of DeepL that I've discovered while experimenting with this demo, with `tagHandling='html'`, which i have changed to `tagHandling='xml'` eventually.
-(Check out commit 3e6732b25c1a1f6c9814247dc3d93392eca59ba3 for the differences)
+Here are some limitations of DeepL that I've discovered while experimenting with its API with `tagHandling='html'`.

 Some of these issues still happen in `tagHandling='xml'` though.